tomknig/ethereum-batch-deposit/README.md

 ###### Observing

 You can stream the logs of these validator nodes with:

 ``` shell
 docker logs -f $(docker ps | grep development-lighthouse-validator | awk '{print $1}' | tr -d '\n')
 ```

-this is especially helpful for observing validators become active upon using `BatchDepoit.sol`.
+This is especially helpful for observing validators become active upon using `BatchDepoit.sol`.

 You can use `ethdo` to inspect validators: